 - Website: http://www.firstaidregina.ca

 - Email: firstname.lastname@example.org

-What can Regina First Aid offer you?
+What can CPR Certification in Regina offer you?

 All training courses, stand-alone classes, and refresher courses are offered at various schedules throughout the week, with night classes and weekend classes also available for enrollment.
-Trainees who have trouble with scheduling and cannot enrol in any of the regular class schedules can opt for a private class.
-Private classes are available at the training centre or a qualified instructor can come to you.
+Trainees who have trouble with scheduling and cannot enroll in any of the regular class schedules can opt for a private class.
+Private classes are available at the training center or a qualified instructor can come to you.
 Competitive rates are available for private classes.

 Wide range of classes

-The following workplace first aid, safety and CPR certification courses are available:
+The following workplace first aid, safety, and CPR certification courses are available:

 - Standard first aid and CPR

 - Childcare first aid and CPR